Sandra Day O'Connor: Personal life, illness and death

 Upon her appointment to the Supreme Court, O'Connor and her husband moved to the Kalorama area of Washington, D.C.
 The O'Connors became active in the Washington, D.C. social scene.
 O'Connor played tennis and golf in her spare time.
 She was a baptized member of the Episcopal Church.

 O'Connor was successfully treated for breast cancer in 1988, and she also had her appendix removed that year.
 That same year, John O'Connor left the Washington, D.C., law firm of Miller & Chevalier for a practice that required him to split his time between Washington, D.C. and Phoenix.

 Her husband suffered from Alzheimer's disease for nearly 20 years, until his death in 2009, and she became involved in raising awareness of the disease.
 After retiring from the Court, O'Connor moved back to Phoenix, Arizona.

 Around 2013, O'Connor's friends and colleagues noticed that she was becoming more forgetful and less talkative.
 By 2017, back problems led to her needing to use a wheelchair, and to her moving to an assisted living facility.
 In October 2018, O'Connor announced her effective retirement from public life after disclosing that she had been diagnosed with the early stages of dementia.

 On May 7, 2016, her younger sister, Ann Day, was killed in a car accident in Tucson, Arizona, as a result of a collision with a drunk driver.

 On December 1, 2023, O'Connor died in Phoenix, at the age of 93, due to complications related to advanced dementia and a respiratory illness.
 After her death, Chief Justice John Roberts called her "an eloquent advocate for civil education" and a "fiercely independent defender of the rule of law" in a public statement.
 President Joe Biden said she was an "American icon", dedicated to public service and the "bedrock American principle of an independent judiciary". iCivics board chairman Larry Kramer said that O'Connor was "kind and generous" and relayed that iCivics was her "brainchild".

 O'Connor lay in repose in the Great Hall of the Supreme Court on December 18, 2023.
 She was memorialized the following day in a funeral service held at the Washington National Cathedral.

 Legacy and awards

 O'Connor was particularly remembered for being the first woman on the Court, and for functioning as the swing vote in the 5–4 decision in Bush v.
 Gore, which handed the presidency to George W. Bush.

 Overall, she began her tenure on the court as a Reaganite but would later attempt to steer the court toward decisions that better aligned with public opinion.
 Some argue that O'Connor's jurisprudential legacy was largely undone by the appointment of Samuel Alito as her successor.

-In March 2019, historian and journalist Evan Thomas published a memoir detailing O'Connor's life, pulling from interviews and her archives, and becoming a New York Times Bestseller and finalist for the Los Angeles Times Book Prize.
+In March 2019, historian and journalist Evan Thomas published a biography detailing O'Connor's life, pulling from interviews and her archives, and becoming a New York Times Bestseller and finalist for the Los Angeles Times Book Prize.